 Student Multicultural Center

-The Student Multicultural Center (SMC) is an integral part of Pacific University that represents students of all identities, cultures and abilities.
+Mission Statement | The Student Multicultural Center (SMC) is an integral part of Pacific University that represents students of all identities, cultures and abilities.
 In a continuously evolving world, we strive to promote cultural sensitivity through education and advocacy within our university and student operations.

-Working to empower, impact and inspire, the Student Multicultural Center fosters an inclusive and brave environment through transformative and transparent practices.
+Vision Statement | Working to empower, impact and inspire, the Student Multicultural Center fosters an inclusive and brave environment through transformative and transparent practices.

 What We Provide

-• Study & Lounge area
+• Study & Lounge Areas: Comfortable spots to study or relax

 SMClogo